 Although every tour is different there are numerous topics and sites that are extremely popular.
 Many are chosen as a group or general theme.
 The following are the most popular tours and we are always open to personalizing your tour to suit your specific requests and suggestions if we believe they’ll add value to your tour experience.
 Tour durations vary, therefore the length of your tour determines, in part, how much we can do.
 We do our best to let you know the estimated duration of your tour based on your site wishes.
 Many sites can be “stop and go” or enter and explore.
 In many cases the choice is yours

-Rockefeller Center, Central Park, Fifth Avenue sites (The Plaza, Trump Tower, Tiffany’s, St. Patrick’s Cathedral, Grand Central Terminal, The Empire State Building, 911memorial, Wall Street, view of The Statue of Liberty and The Brooklyn Bridge.
+Central Park, Fifth Ave sites – The Plaza, Trump Tower, Tiffany’s, St. Patrick’s Cathedral, etc., Rockefeller Center, Grand Central Terminal, The Chrysler Building, The Empire State Building, Times Square, Hudson Yards City, The High Line, Greenwich Village, Soho, Chinatown, Little Italy, The Brooklyn Bridge, 911 Memorial and site of The Statue of Liberty. (minimum of five hours) or eliminate some sites paring it down to four.
 Modification and discussion is always most welcome for all tours!